 Thord stayed secretly at Osland until all his wounds were healed.”

-One may quickly notice just how similar these examples of healers (Thorvald and Olof) are to the (slightly) more detailed example from Heimskringla.
-But The Saga of Thord Menace is thought to be composed around the year 1350, which is much later than Snorri’s Heimskringla.
-Nevertheless, both of these accounts withhold much detail from us — and this is the nature of many saga accounts referring to healing (among other things).
-Just what kinds of herbs were used to treat these wounds?
-To answer this, we will have to depart from the sagas.
+It’s interesting to note just how similar these examples of healers (Thorvald and Olof) are to the more detailed example from Heimskringla.
+But, it is also worth noting that The Saga of Thord Menace is thought to have been composed around the year 1350, which is much later than Snorri’s Heimskringla, so medical practices could have changed.
+Nevertheless, both of these accounts still withhold a lot of detail from us, which is unfortunately true for most of our sources about the medieval North in general.
+In this case, we are left wondering about which kinds of herbs these healers used to treat these wounds.
+But to answer that, we’ll have to depart from our beloved sagas.

 Let’s first consider stanza 137 of Hávamál, which lists remedies to various illnesses: